Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Distance Vector (DV) Routing Algorithm

 The **Distance Vector (DV)** routing algorithm is a decentralized algorithm.
 It is:

+- **Distributed**:
-- **distributed**: each node receives some information from one or more of its directly attached neighbors, performs a calculation, and then distributes the results of its calculation back to its neighbors.
+  Each node receives some information from one or more of its directly attached neighbors, performs a calculation, and then distributes the results of its calculation back to its neighbors.

+- **Iterative**:
-- **iterative**: the algorithm goes on until no more information is exchanged between neighbors.
+  The algorithm goes on until no more information is exchanged between neighbors.

+- **Asynchronous**:
-- **asynchronous**: it does not require all of the nodes to operate in lockstep with each other.
+  It does not require all of the nodes to operate in lockstep with each other.

 It consists on an application of the Bellman-Ford algorithm to the network graph.

-// TODO: understand count to infinity problem and poisoned reverse solution
+It is important to pay attention to the **count-to-infinity** problem.
+In de distance vector tables of each node, there is a column for each neighbour of such node.
+Now, the best route from a node A through a node B to a node C, may be by going back to B (A->B->A->C, for example).
+Now suppose the cost the link between A and C is significantly increased, such that A is convinced that routing through B is the best option (again, this "best" route is believed to be A->B->A->C).
+B, still believes that the best route is through A, thus directs packets there.
+The routing of packets in this link thus gets caught in a loop, which (depending on the cost of the A-B link), may be slow to catch up with the increase of the A-C link.

+A solution for this problem is adding **poised reverse**.
+The idea is simple - if A routes through B to get to destination C, then A will advertise to B that its distance to C is infinity.
+This prevents nodes from "sending back packets", but does not present any solution for loops of more than two nodes.

 ### Comparison of LS and DV

 We observe the following differences:

-- Message complexity: the LS algorithm requires $O(NE)$ messages to be sent (every node must broadcast it's forwarding table), while the DV algorithm only requires exchanges between neighbours.
+- Message complexity:
+  The LS algorithm requires $O(NE)$ messages to be sent (every node must broadcast it's forwarding table), while the DV algorithm only requires exchanges between neighbours.

-- Speed of Convergence: the LS algorithm converges in $O(N^2)$ while the DV algorithm's convergence time varies (may temporarily have routing loops and suffers from the count to infinity problem).
+- Speed of Convergence:
+  The LS algorithm converges in $O(N^2)$ while the DV algorithm's convergence time varies (may temporarily have routing loops and suffers from the count to infinity problem).

+- Robustness:
-- Robustness: the LS algorithm is more robust, as each node only calculates the cost of a link, making failures more isolated.
+  The LS algorithm is more robust, as each node only calculates the cost of a link, making failures more isolated.
   The DV algorithm, however, computes path's costs, meaning that errors can propagate through the network.

 ## Routing in the Internet